“Did not a great grey servant

 The holiday weeks are often heralded as the most wonderful time of the year; God knows we also W O R K to make it the most wonderful time of the year.
 Unspoken pressures and unrealistic expectations—whether from others outside or inside ourselves—can back us into a corner and leave us, if not defeated, a little discouraged.

 We want magic to last forever, especially during the Christmas season.

-Everyone does their best to manage the tricky equation of dealing with the pressure to provide nonstop happiness and endless magic for the kids in their lives.
+Whether you’re a grandparent, an auntie or uncle or mom and dad, everyone does their best to manage the tricky equation.
+There’s the balance of dealing with the pressure to provide nonstop happiness with that elusive, endless magic we’re sure is just around the corner.
 All the while we try to hold to the heart of Christmas—remembering Jesus.
 Most often though, all that fun, excitement and magic-making leaves us feeling exhausted and overwhelmed while the joy and peace we crave are lost.

 What we really want at Christmas is a way to remember what matters, and maybe a new attitude about it all.
 (Lord knows, changing my head AND my heart is no small miracle.)
 So, how do we manage the magic?
 If it doesn’t last through Christmas, how do we hold on to the wonder?

 Two ways: We enter into God’s mystery by mining His word and leaning into the miracles in our own hearts.